 Coca-Cola 600

-Charlotte Motor SpeedwayThe Coca-Cola 600 is NASCAR's longest race — 600 grueling miles at Charlotte Motor Speedway on Memorial Day weekend.
+Charlotte Motor SpeedwayThe 2026 Coca-Cola 600 will be run in tribute to Kyle Busch, who died on May 21 at age 41 after a severe illness.
+Richard Childress Racing will park the No. 8 indefinitely — reserving the number for Busch's 11-year-old son Brexton when he is ready to race — and field Austin Hill in a renumbered No. 33 Chevrolet for Charlotte and beyond.
+Hill, RCR's full-time O'Reilly Auto Parts Series driver, had already been named the substitute before Busch's passing.
+In Friday's Craftsman Truck Series race, Corey Day will pilot Busch's No. 7 Chevrolet for Spire Motorsports.
+Busch's legacy at Charlotte — a track where he reached victory lane in all three national series — will be honored before the green flag drops on Memorial Day weekend's longest race.
+The Coca-Cola 600 is NASCAR's longest race — 600 grueling miles at Charlotte Motor Speedway on Memorial Day weekend.
 The 1.5-mile quad-oval is the shop-door track for many Cup teams, which makes winning here a matter of organizational pride as much as driver skill.
-Jimmie Johnson won four straight Coke 600s from 2003-2005 and again in 2014, while Kyle Busch, Denny Hamlin, and Kyle Larson have all delivered memorable wins in the modern era.
+Jimmie Johnson won four straight Coke 600s from 2003-2005 and again in 2014, while Kyle Busch, Denny Hamlin, and Kyle Larson all delivered memorable wins in the modern era.
 The track's character shifts dramatically from daylight into night as the sun sets and temperatures drop — early leaders rarely close it out, and setups that work at 6 PM often become undrivable by 10 PM.
 With four stages instead of the usual three, the 600 stretches strategy to its limit, rewarding teams that peak late rather than early.
 Tire wear, fuel windows, and the ability to adapt as track conditions flip make this as much a chess match as a race.
-In 2026, Hendrick Motorsports enters with momentum from their recent intermediate form, but the 1.5-mile specialists at Joe Gibbs Racing and Team Penske will be hard to beat over 400 laps of setup adjustments and strategy calls on Memorial Day weekend.
+In 2026, Hendrick Motorsports enters with momentum from their recent intermediate form, but the 1.5-mile specialists at Joe Gibbs Racing and Team Penske will be hard to beat over 400 laps of setup adjustments and strategy calls on a weekend the sport is mourning one of its all-time greats.

 Your watchlist, historical context, and race-week curiosities.